astropy/reproject/docs/reference/options.rst

 be specified either as a :class:`~astropy.wcs.WCS` or a :class:`~astropy.io.fits.Header` instance.
-If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` keyword argument should also be specified, and be given the shape of the output image using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about image size).
+If this is specified as a :class:`~astropy.wcs.WCS` instance, the ``shape_out`` keyword argument should also be specified, and be given the shape of the output data using the Numpy ``(ny, nx)`` convention (this is because :class:`~astropy.wcs.WCS`, unlike :class:`~astropy.io.fits.Header`, does not contain information about the data shape).

 Return values
 =============